theajack/tc-event/README.md

 3. Custom event sequence, multiple trigger modes
 4. Global interception mechanism
 5. Small size, easy to use
+6. Support for creating modules to avoid event conflicts

 ### 2. Quick use